-Normally I would explain how to create a recipe at this point.
-Actually there is little point in doing so.
+Usually, I would explain how to create a recipe at this point.
+Actually, there is little point in doing so.
 One of the most powerful tools of IFTTT is the ability to search public recipes and use them as your own.

 Choose Browse from the top menu.
 Enter the service that you want to use in the search field.
-For an example, I will look for Buffer App.
+For example, you can see what is available on Twitter applications.

-This screen is awesome, it automatically sorts all the recipes that contain Buffer App either as a trigger (the this) or an action (the that).
+This screen is awesome, it automatically sorts all the recipes that contain Twitter either as a trigger (the this) or an action (the that).

 You can activate your channels from this screen.
-You must give IFTTT access to your accounts.
+However, you must give IFTTT access to your accounts.
 You only need to authorize them once and you can revoke the permissions.

-This article on PC World has a more complete run down of how to create your own recipes or edit one that you have found from search
+This article on IFTTT has a more complete rundown of how to create your own recipes or edit one that you have found in your search,

 - Adding Open Graph Tags to Your Header for Social Media Optimization - September 9, 2021